Crashout: Plot

 Convict Van Duff is the sadistic leader of a large-scale prison break.
 The breakout succeeds with many casualties, as the six survivors hide out in a forgotten mine working near the prison.
 Amongst the six survivors are a wounded Van Duff, reverend-turned-religious fanatic Luther "Swanee" Remsen, hardened killers Pete Mendoza and "Monk" Collins, naive youngster Billy Lang, and greedy embezzler Joe Quinn- the only criminal of the lot to not be a murderer.
 Because the wounded Van Duff is too weak to travel on his own, he offers to split with the men the money he hid from his last bank robbery if they help him get to where he stashed the loot, which they agree to.

 Once the coast is clear they then set out on a long, dangerous journey to the mountaintop where the loot is hidden.
 The convicts take by foot, car, train and truck in an attempt to get to the money.
 On the journey, the doomed prisoners interact with many locals including a farm woman, a doctor kidnapped by the gang to save Van Duff's life, and a young woman on a train.
-Quinn is prepared to run off with the girl on the train until he hears the radio blaring his description and realizes he can't drag her into his criminal lifestyle.
+Billy Lang is prepared to run off with the girl on the train until he hears the radio blaring his description and realizes he can't drag her into his criminal lifestyle.

-As they near their goal in freezing weather, the other survivors are whittled down through their own self-destructive actions and encounters with the law: Mendoza is shot by a motorcycle cop following a robbery, and Monk is set on fire by a man the gang had beat up earlier.
+As they near their goal in freezing weather, the other survivors are whittled down through their own self-destructive actions and encounters with the law: Mendoza is shot by a motorcycle cop following a robbery, and Monk is set on fire by a man the gang had beaten up earlier.
 Swanee soon goes insane, killing Billy Lang, and Van Duff has to kill him in self-defense, further narrowing down the gang to Van Duff and Quinn by the time they get to the mountaintop.

 Once the money is recovered, Van Duff turns on Quinn and leaves him for dead.
 Quinn finds Van Duff frozen to death the next morning, still holding the money.
 Quinn, the only survivor of the six, gives himself up to an approaching search party and is grateful for their presence.